-- Stage A: Setting the context and objectives, establishing the baseline and deciding on the scope; - Stage B: Developing and refining alternatives and assessing effects; - Stage C: Preparing the Environmental Report. - Stage D: Consulting on the draft LDP and its Environmental Report; and - Stage E: Monitoring implementation of the LDP.
+- Stage A: Setting the context and objectives, establishing the baseline and deciding on the scope; - Stage B: Developing and refining alternatives and assessing effects; - Stage C: Preparing the Environmental Report. - Stage D: Consulting on the proposed LDP and its Environmental Report; then updating the SEA following examination of the LDP, and - Stage E: Monitoring implementation of the LDP.

-The Environmental Report sets out the findings of Stages C and D. To assist this process of the work has been categorised into 8 topic areas designed to provide a wide and detailed coverage of the environmental issues across National Park.
+The Environmental Report sets out the findings after Stages C and D, but prior to Stage E. To assist this process of the work has been categorised into 8 topic areas designed to provide a wide and detailed coverage of the environmental issues across National Park.
 These topics are:

-- Topic I: Climatic Factors
+- ➤ Topic I: Climatic Factors

 - Topic 2: Air

-- Topic 3: Water
+- > Topic 3: Water

 - Topic 4: Soil

 - > Topic 5: Material Asset

 - Topic 6: Biodiversity, Fauna and Flora

 - Topic 7: Landscape and Cultural Heritage

 - Topic 8: Population and Human Health